chen-lin/chen-lin.github.io/pages/publications.md

 (submitted)

 1. Di, F., Sun, L., & __Chen, L.*__ (2021). <br />
-Practical strategies for suppressing vortex-induced vibrations of a cable-damper system. <br />
+Suppression of vortex-induced vibrations of a cable-damper system by an additional damper. <br />
-(under review)
+_Engineering Structures_. (under review) <br />

 <a name="journal"></a>
 ## Journal papers